SystemSpace/Compendium/compendium.rst

 What happens to shattered souls after they're reborn?
   A soul that shatters, will be rebuilt from scratch on-demand.
 A brand new soul won't work any different, although it might be a bit sturdier.
 The only thing is it has no past memories.

+Can you feel your soul in Life?
+  Uhhh you should always feel a "soul" in a sense.

 Is death ever permanent for anything but our memories?
   For your personality, spiritual advancement, etc: yes.
 Death in and of itself is not permanent, but a soulshatter will erase everything about you and you have to start from scratch.